 What is Sunflower Festival?

-A Sunflower Festival revolves around fields of sunflowers.
-Other seasonal flowers can also be on display.
-Sometimes there is a u-pick field, food truck vendors, children’s activities, scavenger hunts and even live music.
+A Sunflower Festival revolves around fields of sunflowers, but other seasonal flowers can also be on display.
+Sometimes, there is a u-pick field, food truck vendors, children’s activities, scavenger hunts, and even live music.

 What are the colors of sunflowers?

 Sunflowers come in a vibrant assortment of colours.
-The most popular colours found. range from rich shades of golden yellow, orange, red and browns.
-They can also be found in hues of white, pink, green and almost every colour imaginable.
+The most popular shades are rich shades of golden yellow, orange, red, and brown.
+They can also be found in hues of white, pink, green, and almost every colour imaginable.

 How long do sunflowers last?

-In a vase, sunflowers can last up to two weeks, with proper care.
+Sunflowers can last up to two weeks in a vase with proper care.

-• Choose long straight stalks, not fully open.
+- Choose long, straight stalks that are not fully open.

-• Cut to fit vase using a sharp angle cut.
+- Cut to fit the vase using a sharp angle cut.

-• Fill vase with lukewarm water adding about a mixture of 1 teaspoon of sugar and 1 tablespoon of white vinegar or a packet of florist preservative.
+- Fill the vase with lukewarm water, adding a mixture of 1 teaspoon of sugar and 1 tablespoon of white vinegar or a packet of florist preservative.

 How to grow sunflowers